AD SPACE HERE

 • 100% powered by renewable energy.

-• 24% overall energy savings relative to a comparable new office building—enough electricity to power 572 homes in the U.S. every year.
+• 24% overall energy savings relative to a comparable new office building—enough electricity to power 572 homes in the US every year.

-• 20% reduction in the carbon footprint of Met Park’s concrete structures compared to the industry baseline—saving over 14,700 metric tons of carbon, or the equivalent of taking more than 3,200 cars off the road in the U.S. for an entire year.
+• 20% reduction in the carbon footprint of Met Park’s concrete structures compared to the industry baseline—saving over 14,700 metric tons of carbon, or the equivalent of taking more than 3,200 cars off the road in the US for an entire year.

-“While it’s not always necessarily visible to our customers or communities, we’re working to decarbonise all of Amazon’s buildings—including our corporate offices, data centres, and fulfilment facilities—given the climate impact of the built environment,” Hurst said.
+“While it’s not always necessarily visible to our customers or communities, we’re working to decarbonise all of Amazon’s buildings—including our corporate offices, data centres, and fulfilment facilities—given the climate impact of the built environment,” Ms Hurst said.

 “At HQ2, we challenged ourselves to push the limits of what’s possible regarding sustainable construction and design—and we’re proud to share these features with the northern Virginia community.”